americanexpress/one-app-cli/packages/one-app-bundler/README.md

 Modules shouldn't configure both `providedExternals` and `requiredExternals`.

-Any module with `requiredExternals` configured will be validate at runtime to ensure that the root module is in fact providing those requiredExternals, and will fail to load if it is not.
+Any module with `requiredExternals` configured will be validated at runtime to ensure that the root module is in fact providing those requiredExternals, and will fail to load if it is not.
+For example, if your child module is requiring `^2.1.0` of a dependency but your root module is providing `^2.0.0` of the dependency, One App will fail to load your child module as it is requiring a version that your root module is not providing.

 If you attempt to include in `providedExternals` or `requiredExternals` and dependencies already provided by One App, your build will fail.